 How did you hear about WeCloudData?

-What was your career background before enrolling in our Data Science program?
+What was your career background before enrolling in WeCloudData’s Data Science program?

-Can you tell us a bit more about yourself and your journey to where you are today?
+Can you tell us a bit more about your journey on how you got to where you are today?

 Based on your previous education experience, how did online classes compare to learning in-person?

-How do you feel the real client projects helped you when it came time to find a job?
+How did the real client projects help you when it came to finding a job?